Luke McCormick (footballer, born 1999): AFC Wimbledon

 On 2 July 2021, McCormick returned to League One, this time on a permanent basis, as he left the club he had played for since the age of six to sign for AFC Wimbledon.
 He scored on his debut for Wimbledon in a 2-1 win at Doncaster Rovers on 7 August 2021.
 Going into the final day of the season, AFC Wimbledon were three points from safety with a seven-goal swing required in order to survive relegation.
 A 4–3 home defeat to Accrington Stanley in their last match saw Wimbledon relegated to League Two, a second consecutive third-tier relegation for McCormick.

 Bristol Rovers

 After weeks of speculation that had seen McCormick left out of the matchday squads for AFC Wimbledon, McCormick returned to Bristol Rovers for an undisclosed fee on 24 August 2022, signing a three-year deal.
 He made his second debut for the club on 30 August from the bench in an EFL Trophy tie with Plymouth Argyle, scoring in the shootout defeat following a 1–1 draw.
 On 18 October 2022, McCormick scored his first goal since his return to the club in a 3–0 EFL Trophy victory over Swindon Town.
+On 11 March 2023, having been booked and given away a penalty, he was substituted off in a 3–1 victory over Forest Green Rovers having he himself only being brought on nine minutes previously.
+After the match he came into criticism from his manager, being told he needed to get his act together with a warning relating to his future at the club.

+On 15 August 2023, McCormick scored his first league goal since his return to the club, a 98th minute winner away at Charlton Athletic.
+In October 2023, having established his place in the first-team, an injury sustained in training ruled him out for a period of six-to-ten weeks.
+He returned to first-team action on 6 January 2024, coming off of the bench in an FA Cup Third Round draw with Norwich City.

+On 17 January 2025, McCormick joined National League leaders Forest Green Rovers on loan for the remainder of the season.

+McCormick was released by Bristol Rovers at the end of the 2024–25 season.

+Yeovil Town

+On 4 August 2025, McCormick joined National League club Yeovil Town on a one-year deal.